Updated June 22, 2021

 14-day Quarantine (Safest)

-We recommend a 14-day quarantine period.
-Staying home and away from other people for 14 days is the safest way to prevent the spread of COVID-19 to others.
+Staying home and away from other people for 14 days is the safest way to prevent the spread of COVID-19 to others, especially if:

-Quarantine for a full 14-days if someone in your house has COVID-19 or if you live or work with people who are at risk for serious illness from COVID-19.
+you live or work with people who are at risk for serious illness from COVID-19

 After 10 days, your risk of spreading the virus to others goes down.
 There is still a chance you can get sick and spread COVID-19 to others during days 11-14, even if you felt well on day 10.